jghoman/haivvreo/readme.md

 ---
 * Why do I get a **java.io.IOException: com.linkedin.haivvreo.HaivvreoException: Neither schema.literal nor schema.url specified, can't determine table schema** when pruning by a partition that doesn't exist?

 > Hive creates a temporary empty file for non-existent partitions in order that queries referencing them succeed (returning a count of zero rows).
 However, when doing so, it doesn't pass the correct information to the RecordWriter, leaving Haivvreo unable to construct one.
-A JIRA has been opened with [Hive to correct this](https://issues.apache.org/jira/browse/HIVE-2260).
-In the meantime, be sure to only filter on existing partitions.
+This problem has been corrected in [Hive 0.8](https://issues.apache.org/jira/browse/HIVE-2260) .
+With previous versions of Hive, either be sure to only filter on existing partitions or apply HIVE-2260.

  What's next
 -----------